List of captive orcas: Nepo

-Nepo was captured with several other orcas including Corky on December 11, 1969.
+Nepo was captured with several other orcas including Corky II on 11 December 1969.
 He and a capture mate Yaka were sold to a place called Marine World/Africa USA in California.
 The two orcas joined another female Kianu who had been at the park since 1968.
 Kianu wanted Nepo to herself and she would attack Yaka whenever the other female was with Nepo.
 Nepo, who was very close to Yaka, protected her from Kianu's attacks.
 The aggressive behavior continued, and Kianu was transferred to a park in Japan.
 Nepo and Yaka starred in the 1977 horror film Orca.
-Nepo died from pneumonia on July 10, 1980.
+Nepo died from pneumonia on 10 July 1980.
 Yaka stayed by his side as he took his final breaths.
 When trainers arrived to take Nepo's body away, Yaka refused to leave him, and it took the trainers a while to separate the whales.
 Nepo was about 15 years old.